The Plan That Was Never Built For A 12-Hour Shift

-It is Tuesday, 19:42.
-She clocked in at 19:00.
-Last night the charge nurse swapped her Thursday day shift for a Wednesday-Thursday night double.
-The training plan she downloaded from a podcast in March said today was upper-body push.
-The plan was right for a day she does not have anymore.
+The training PDF she paid for in March said today was upper-body push.
+That PDF was right for a life she does not have anymore.

 Related Read